‘Inside the team is intact’

-Despite falling for the second consecutive game at the Octagonal, Gerardo Martino rescued the delivery of his directed the night of this Tuesday in Edmonton; However, he was aware that the green team is not in its best version, this because of the pandemic.
+Despite falling for the second consecutive game at the Octagonal, Gerardo Martino rescued the delivery of his directed the night of this Tuesday in Edmonton; However, it was said aware that the green team is not in its best version, this because of the pandemic.

 “The response of today’s players leaves me calm, I would not have liked to lose but inside the team is intact,” said the national boss after falling to Canada.
 “Sometimes you have to lose games due to more mistakes of your own (in offense and defense) than due to the opponent’s successes.
 We lacked depth.